Introduction to Working with files and JSON

 # Both files automatically closed

-Context Managers Beyond Files
+Context managers Beyond Files

-# Database connections
+# Database connection

 with database.connect() as connection: